mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 *Insight* or *discernment* is to see a distant object clearly.
 The “distant object” is the source of existence. *Existence* means the phenomenal world: human life, the human world.
 [Seeing that] is insight.
 How can you have this practice of insight?
 That is tranquility.
 How can you experience tranquility?
 That is zazen.
 If you are very tranquil or still, quiescent, then simultaneously you can observe or contemplate the source of the phenomenal world.
 That is called *vipassana*.

-The source of existence, the source of the phenomenal world, [doesn’t have a] sense of comparison. *Pramā* in Sanskit means comparison or resemblance. (*Transcriber’s Note*: It’s not clear whether *pramā* is the right word here.
+The source of existence, the source of the phenomenal world, [doesn’t have a] sense of comparison. *Pramā* in Sanskit means comparison or resemblance. (*Transcriber’s Note:* It’s not clear whether *pramā* is the right word here.
 Possibly *pramāṇa*?)
 So [the source of existence is] exactly pure, nothing.
 If you are tranquil in zazen, simultaneously this is nothing but the experience of touching the source of the phenomenal world, without any sense of comparison, before you are conscious of your own experience.

 Tranquility means *samadhi*, we say, or one-pointedness.
 In other words, tranquility or quiescence means to abide *firmly* in zazen, in one-pointedness, in *right-now-right-here*.
 That is *samatha*.
 Simultaneously this is nothing but the experience or clear observation of what the source of the human phenomenal world is, exactly.
 That’s why *vipassana* is clear observation of the source of the phenomenal world, but *samatha* guides you or takes you to truth itself, simultaneously.
 Our consciousness cannot reach it; that’s why we don’t know, that’s why we are struggling.
 Our mind is *very* busy, so we cannot reach it.
 But all we have to do is just to keep going, just like this, nothing else.
 But we don’t know that.